 The History of the College

-Holy Spirit College is an independent, authentic Catholic liberal arts college governed by a self-perpetuating Board of Trustees and supported by a distinguished Academic Advisory Board.
-Holy Spirit College is not affiliated with any religious order or congregation.
+Holy Spirit College is an independent, authentic Catholic liberal arts college within Pontifex University which is governed by a self-perpetuating Board of Trustees and supported by a distinguished Academic Advisory Board.
+Pontifex University is not affiliated with any religious order or congregation.
 Holy Spirit College was founded in 2005 as an undergraduate College which offered courses in the liberal arts to students enrolled at Holy Spirit Preparatory School.
 Graduates of those courses went on to study at many of the finest undergraduate institutions in the United States, including Harvard, the University of Notre Dame, Emory University, Vanderbilt University, and the Naval and Air Force Academies.

 In 2009, Holy Spirit College was authorized by the Georgia Nonpublic Postsecondary Education Commission (GNPEC) to offer the Bachelor of Philosophy degree (BPhil).
 Spring 2010 was a time of growth and structuring of the program as Holy Spirit College entered into an articulation agreement with Ave Maria University, adopting their core curriculum which allowed for students attending the College during the freshman and sophomore years to transfer to Ave Maria University and complete a major not offered at Holy Spirit College.
 With the finalization of the articulation agreement, the formal expansion of program offerings began July 1, 2010.